cvmp/cvmp.github.io/2022/submission-instructions.md

 ### Publications Policies

-As a published <!--ACM--> CVMP author, you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies), including ACM's [Publications Policy on Research Involving Human Participants and Subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).
+As a published ACM CVMP author, you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies), including ACM's [Publications Policy on Research Involving Human Participants and Subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).